Written by Marta Correale and Mona for MonaCorona.com. Cover image by Mona Corona.

 Beautiful Rome City Centre Hotels

-Rome has many gorgeous hotels, the most convenient of which, in terms of location, are in the historical city centre, which is the best place to stay in Rome for first time visitor.
+Planning a trip to Rome can be complicated, especially in terms of where to stay.
+Rome has many gorgeous hotels, but the most convenient of which, in terms of location, are in the historical city centre, which is the best place to stay in Rome for a first-time visitor.